Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

       guarding the Eyes of the Beholder.
 Defeat it and that headpiece is yours.
     - Carras is a smuggler in Amkethran.
 If you help him out you can purchase the Headband of the Devout from him.
     - The Gem of Seeing can be looted from Gaal.
-He is the leader of the cult of the eyeless.
+He is the leader of the Cult of the Eyeless.

 Version History